umdomby/command/README.md

 PATH="$HOME/.npm-global/bin:$PATH"
 source ~/.profile

+--Option 2 — Installing Node.js with Apt Using a NodeSource PPA
 sudo apt-get remove nodejs
 sudo apt-get remove npm
 Then go to /etc/apt/sources.list.d and remove any node list if you have.
 Then do a